Appdynamics/elasticsearch-monitoring-extension/README.md

 ### numberOfThreads
 Use the following formula for calculating `numberOfThreads`
 ```
-numberOfThreads = number of servers + cat endpoints configured
+numberOfThreads = number of servers *(1 + cat endpoints configured)
 ```
-for example if there are 7 cat endpoints for one server then numberOfThreads = 1 + 7 = 8
+for example if there are 7 cat endpoints for one server then numberOfThreads = 1 * (1 + 7) = 8
 ### metricPathReplacements
 Please visit [this](https://community.appdynamics.com/t5/Knowledge-Base/Metric-Path-CharSequence-Replacements-in-Extensions/ta-p/35412) page to get detailed instructions on configuring Metric Path Character sequence replacements in Extensions.
 ### customDashboard
 Please visit [this](https://community.appdynamics.com/t5/Knowledge-Base/Uploading-Dashboards-Automatically-with-AppDynamics-Extensions/ta-p/35408) page to get detailed instructions on automatic dashboard upload with extension.
 ### enableHealthChecks
-Please visit [here](https://community.appdynamics.com/t5/Knowledge-Base/Extension-HealthChecks/ta-p/35409) page to get detailed instructions on
+Please visit [here](https://community.appdynamics.com/t5/Knowledge-Base/Extension-HealthChecks/ta-p/35409) page to get detailed instructions on monitor health checks.
+Please note this should be set to false in Windows
 ## Credentials Encryption
 Please visit [this](https://community.appdynamics.com/t5/Knowledge-Base/How-to-use-Password-Encryption-with-Extensions/ta-p/29397) page to get detailed instructions on password encryption.
 The steps in this document will guide you through the whole process.
 ## Extensions Workbench